marceltheshell/e_commerce_api/README.md

 ### 3. Include the previous result as part of a function in the application.
 If you are using an ORM, please write the query in your ORM's DSL.
 Leave the original SQL in a separate file.

 **done**
-Note: I put it in a rake task called `customer_category` in namespace `query`.
+Note: It exists in a rake task called `customer_category` in namespace `query`.
 To run it, from the CLI run the command `rake query:customer_categories_purchased`

 ### 4. An API endpoint that accepts a date range and a day, week, or month and returns a breakdown of products sold by quantity per day/week/month.